Payment Card Acceptance

 - Perform your annual PCI compliance self assessment (see Merchant Requirements)

-- Customer online payments using QuikPAY.
+- Online payments using QuikPAY.
 We highly recommend this method because:

 - No transaction fees (just merchant discount fees 2-3%)